imdea-software/popl-2016-artifact/README.md

 where `ID` is an operation identifier, and `V1`, `V2`, … is a possibly-empty sequence of return values.
-Each operation identifier may appear in at most 2 actions — one call and one return — and all identifiers appearing in return actions must appear in some call action as well.
+Each operation identifier may appear in at most 2 actions — one call and one return — and each identifiers appearing in a return action must appear in some prior call action.
 Lines beginning with `#` are ignored.
 For example, the following the history

     [1] call push(a)